qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 .. _tip_load_from_external_drive_OSX:

-.. tip:: **Load layer and project from mounted external drives on OS X**
+.. tip:: **Load layer and project from mounted external drives on macOS**

-   On OS X, portable drives that are mounted beside the primary hard drive do not show up as expected under :menuselection:`File --> Open Project`.
+   On macOS, portable drives that are mounted beside the primary hard drive do not show up as expected under :menuselection:`File --> Open Project`.
-   We are working on a more OSX-native open/save dialog to fix this.
+   We are working on a more macOS-native open/save dialog to fix this.
    As a workaround, you can type ``/Volumes`` in the :guilabel:`File name` box and press :kbd:`Enter`.
 Then you can navigate to external drives and network mounts.